News

 The health benefits of going vegetarian

-In addition to the health and environmental factors, a vegetarian lifestyle is more ethical, as it leads to dramatically reduced animal suffering.
-Every year, approximately 80 billion animals are raised and slaughtered for food5, usually in conditions that raise ethical concerns about animal welfare.
+In addition to the health and environmental factors, a vegetarian lifestyle is more ethical, since it leads to dramatically reduced animal suffering.
+Every year, approximately 80 billion animals are raised and slaughtered for food6, usually in conditions that raise ethical concerns about animal welfare.
 Reducing or eliminating meat consumption can lower the demand for factory farming, and reduce the number of animals that are killed for food.

 World Vegetarian Day is an opportunity to reflect on these realities.
 The growing plant-based movement offers a practical and powerful approach to many of the world’s environmental challenges.
 As well as mitigating the harmful effects of climate change, plant-based eating can also lead to healthier and more sustainable food systems.